dinuwij/pbix-bikesales/README.md

 # pbix-bikesales
-PowerBI dashboard for bicycle sales data analysis.
+**PowerBI dashboard for bicycle sales data analysis.**

-This was built based on a tutorial to analyse the sales data of 2021 and 2022 and provide recommendations for price changes.
+This was built based on a tutorial which analyzes the sales data of 2021 and 2022 and provide recommendations for price increase.
+(End-to-End Data Analysis Project 2024 | SQL & Power BI)

-Comments:
+**Comments:**
-Personally followed this tutorial as it was real business usecase which incorporates good recommendations.
+Personally followed this tutorial as it was real business usecase which incorporates on how to approach a business problem and how to add good recommendations.

-Learnings:
+**Learnings:**
 Connecting data from a DB server by querying data.
-It also provided some good recommendations which would add value to a business.
+Learnt how to add good recommendations which would add value to a business.

 Following are screenshots of the dashboard.